statsmodels/statsmodels/docs/source/tsa.rst

 :class:`~statsmodels.tsa.statespace.sarimax.SARIMAX` class (using full MLE via the Kalman Filter).

+See the notebook `Autoregressive Distributed Lag Models
+<../examples/notebooks/generated/autoregressive_distributed_lag.html>`__
+for an overview.

 Error Correction Models (ECM)
 """""""""""""""""""""""""""""
 Error correction models are reparameterizations of ARDL models that